Vincentqyw/colmap-gps/README.md

 ## What's New?

-Adding **GPS position prior** to reconstruction(TODO) inspired by [openMVG](https://github.com/openMVG/openMVG), the final model is the same scale with the prior position.
+Adding **GPS position prior** to reconstruction inspired by [openMVG](https://github.com/openMVG/openMVG), the final model is the same scale with the prior position.

 Note: You should firstly add pose (world to camera: qw qx qy qz tx ty tz) prior to database.

+I defined a variable `ENABLE_POSITION_PRIOR` to enable using position prior in `src/base/reconstruction.h`, please check its references.
+If you don't use position prior, you can comment this definition.

 About
 -----